Finding the Sparkle in Your Amaryllis

 - Wrap your masterpiece in brown paper, and accent with holly for an old fashioned gift.

-We get super sparkly in this Gold Amaryllis Globe video!
+Get super sparkly in the Amaryllis design video below!
+The Gold Amaryllis Globe will have your table glowing for the season!
 We use a sparkly golden cage accent, white pebbles and a display tray.
 The wax bulbs are perfect for simple displays that really shine.

 When accenting your bulb, keep in mind the colour of your Amaryllis bloom, as they come in anything from reds, pinks, whites and stripes.
 Hinting at the flower colour in your design will pay off when it blooms closer to Christmas!